Mammography at the Women's Diagnostic Center

 Mammography is a safe, simple exam that uses low dose x-ray procedure to take a picture of a woman's internal breast tissue.
 Mammography exams, called a mammogram, are used as a screening tool to diagnosis breast diseases or detect breast cancer in women with no symptoms.
 Changes in the breast can be detected up to two years before a patient or a doctor can feel them.
 Mammograms also serve as diagnostic tools to evaluate irregularities in the breast found by the woman or her doctor or as a follow up to an irregularity found in a screening mammogram.

-The American Cancer Society recommends that women start receiving a screening mammogram no later than the age of 40.
-Talk with your healthcare provider to determine the age you should start your screening and frequency at which you should receive a mammogram.
+The American Cancer Society recommends that women at low risk for breast cancer start receiving a screening mammogram no later than the age of 45 .
+Women with a higher risk of breast cancer are encouraged to be screened sooner.
+Speak with your healthcare provider to determine the age you should start your screening and frequency at which you should receive a mammogram.

 Wear loose, comfortable clothing.

 Avoid wearing deodorant, powders or jewelry the day of the exam as they may interfere with the accuracy of the screening